NielsLiisberg/RPG-for-SublimeText/README.md

-# RPG-for-SublimeText
+# RPG for ILE on IBMi

-RPG language syntax for Sublime Text
+ILE RPG language syntax for IBMi in Sublime Text